RoadieHQ/helm-charts/roadie-kubernetes-cluster-access/README.md

 ## Roadie K8s read access

-This chart sets up read access to your Kubernetes cluster from Roadie so that the Backstage Kubernetes plugin running in Roadie's infrastructure can read information from your cluster running in AWS.
+This chart sets up read access to your Kubernetes cluster from Roadie so that the Backstage Kubernetes plugin running in Roadie's infrastructure can read information from your cluster.

 You can optionally set this up to work through [the Broker](https://roadie.io/docs/integrations/broker/) by overriding the `broker.enabled` value and adding your tenant's name i.e. `https://<tenant-name>.roadie.so`